mjuenema/ansible-role-secure-cisco-ios/README.md

 settings will usually be omitted from the configuration.
 This may lead to unintended consequences so please read this section carefully.

-Because of the large size of variables this section has been split into separate documents.
+Because of the large number of variables this section has been split into separate documents.

 * [Ansible connection provider settings](docs/variables_provider.md)